Dan503/Learning-DSA---Data-Structures---Algorythms/linked-lists/readme.md

 Doubly style linked lists are easier to sort and give more efficient sorting options than singly style linked lists.

-Singly style linked lists need to be sorted using bubble sort since you can never look back to the previous element in a singly linked list
+Singly style linked lists need to be sorted using selection sort since you can never look back to the previous element in a singly linked list.

 ## In conclusion